A No-Stress Church Event Marketing Checklist for Catholic Parishes

 LPi • December 1, 2022

-A close up of a piece of paper with a picture of a building on it.
+A piece of paper with a parish event marketing checklist on it.

 Use This Checklist When Marketing Your Parish Event

-1. Create a landing page on your website with all of the event’s extra information that your other advertising avenues can point to via link or QR code.
-This landing page should also include registration information or forms.
+1. Create a landing page on your website that includes all of the event’s additional information, which your other advertising channels can point to via a link or QRcode.
+This landing page should also include any registration information or forms required for the event.

-2. Create a flyer/bulletin insert — tips on how to take your flyer game higher are here and here !
+2. Create a flyer/bulletin insert — tips on how to take your flyer game to the next level are here and here !

 3. Create a poster — this could be the same as your flyer/bulletin insert, just printed larger.